EternalCodeTeam/ParcelLockers/README.md

 # Building

-To build ParcelLockers execute this command using Maven (Make sure you are using JDK 8 for maximum compatibility)
+To build ParcelLockers execute this command using Gradle (Make sure you are using JDK 8 for maximum compatibility)

-`clean install`
+`./gradlew clean shadowJar`

 When you build it for the first time, it may take a little longer.